-MOSFET Selection
+5.4 MOSFET Selection

 The criteria for selection of the primary side half-bridge FETs and the secondary side synchronous rectifier FETs is largely based on the current and voltage rating of the device.
-However, the FET drain-source capacitance and gate charge cannot be ignored.
+However, do not ignore the FET drain-source capacitance and gate charge.

-The zero voltage switch (ZVS) transition timing is dependent on the transformer's leakage inductance and the capacitance at the node between the upper FET source and the lower FET drain.
+The Zero Voltage Switch (ZVS) transition timing is dependent on the transformer's leakage inductance and the capacitance at the node between the upper FET source and the lower FET drain.
 The node capacitance is comprised of the drain-source capacitance of the FETs and the transformer parasitic capacitance.
-The leakage inductance and capacitance form an LC resonant tank circuit which determines the duration of the transition.
+The leakage inductance and capacitance form an LC resonant tank circuit, which determines the duration of the transition.
 The amount of energy stored in the LC tank circuit determines the transition voltage amplitude.
 If the leakage inductance energy is too low, ZVS operation is not possible and near or partial ZVS operation occurs.
-As the leakage energy increases, the voltage amplitude increases until it is clamped by the FET body diode to ground or VIN, depending on which FET conducts.
+As the leakage energy increases, the voltage amplitude increases until it is clamped by the FET body diode to ground or V{IN} , depending on which FET conducts.
 When the leakage energy exceeds the minimum required for ZVS operation, the voltage is clamped until the energy is transferred.
 This behavior increases the time window for ZVS operation.
-This behavior is not without consequences, however.
-The transition time and the period of time during which the voltage is clamped reduces the effective duty cycle.
+However, the transition time and the period of time during which the voltage is clamped reduces the effective duty cycle.